Stinkhorn mushrooms, scientifically known as Phallus impudicus, are a peculiar and intriguing group of fungi that…

 The reason for this trend is that a significant portion of Chaga supplies, approximately 90%, comes from Russia.
 And so other regions like Asia and North America require a way to satisfy their people’s demands.

-2. How to identify Chaga: Physical Characteristics or Appearance
+2. Chaga Mushroom Identification by Physical Characteristics or Appearance

 Chaga is unique in appearance and has distinct physical characteristics.
 The following are the different aspects of their physical characteristics: